digital-asset/daml/docs/source/daml-script/index.rst

 We can then initialize our ledger passing in the json file via ``--input-file``.

-``daml script daml script --dar .daml/dist/script-example-0.0.1.dar --script-name ScriptExample:initialize --ledger-host localhost --ledger-port 6865 --input-file ledger-parties.json --static-time``
+``daml script --dar .daml/dist/script-example-0.0.1.dar --script-name ScriptExample:initialize --ledger-host localhost --ledger-port 6865 --input-file ledger-parties.json --static-time``

 If you open Navigator, you can now see the contracts that have been created.